The Twins Almanac for June

 Hannahan Hits Game-Tying Home Run

-Playing for Cleveland, 1998 Cretin-Derham Hall graduate and Golden Gophers all-time great Jack Hannahan hits a two-out game-tying home run off Twins closer Matt Capps in the bottom of the ninth.
+St. Paul native and Golden Gophers all-time great Jack Hannahan was nearly a hero versus his hometown Twins on this date in 2011, hitting a two-out game-tying homer off closer Matt Capps in the bottom of the ninth in Cleveland.

-Ben Revere drove in Drew Butera in the top of the tenth to salvage a 3-2 Twins win.
+Ben Revere drove in Drew Butera in the top of the tenth, however, to salvage a 3-2 Twins win.

 June 9, 1966